Registered Office: Lodha Excelus, 13th Floor, Apollo Mills Compound, N.M. Joshi Marg, Mahalaxmi, Mumbai 400 011.

 Inform the insurer right away to start the process as soon as possible

-They should fill out the claim form and submit with all the necessary details.
-They need to be careful and avoid making any mistakes at this stage.
+You should fill out the claim form and submit with all the necessary details.
+You need to be careful and avoid making any mistakes at this stage.

-There are some additional documents they need to submit like:
+There are some additional documents you need to submit like:

 Hospital records and discharge form (if applicable)